flame-engine/flame/tutorials/space_shooter/README.md

 ABOUT:
 In this Flame tutorial we will provide you with the foundational steps needed to build several parts of the engine of the space shooter game.

 This README contains useful videos and articles from the community for this project.
-The links for thses can be found under "Highlighted Community Tutorials."
+The links for these can be found under "Highlighted Community Tutorials."

 *Installation information*